Shirochi-stack/Glossarion/README.md

   <img src="assets/Halgakos.png" width="200" alt="Glossarion Logo" />
 </p>

-# 📚 Glossarion
+# 📚 Glossarion v3.1.0

-**Glossarion** is an AI translator and AI glossary generator for Korean, Japanese, and Chinese light novels, built to transform EPUB files **and raw .txt files** into high-quality, context-aware English translations.
-It supports OpenAI, Gemini, DeepSeek, and Sonnet APIs, with a GUI that gives you total control over every step of the process—from prompt customization to final EPUB export.
+**Glossarion** is a comprehensive AI-powered translation suite for Korean, Japanese, and Chinese light novels, web novels, and manga.
+Built to transform EPUB files, raw .txt files, and manga images into high-quality, context-aware English translations.
+It supports multiple AI providers including OpenAI, Google Gemini, Anthropic Claude, DeepSeek, Mistral, and more, with a modern GUI that gives you total control over every step of the translation process.

 ---